openrlbenchmark/openrlbenchmark/README.md

 > **Warning**
-> You may get slightly different curves every time you run the commands.
-This is because we sample 500 data points from the track experiments to save bandwidth.
-If you are using `openrlbenchmark` repeatedly or you wanto to generate consistent `compare.md` and learning curves, we recommend you to use `--scan-history` to get all of the data points, but initially it may take a while to run.
+> We recommend you to use `--scan-history` which pullts all of the data points, but initially it will cache the data and may take a while to run.
+If you don't use `--scan-history`, it will only pull 500 data points from wandb randomly, which could generate different learning curves each time you run the command.

+## Offline mode

+We introduced an experimental **offline** mode.
+Sometimes even with caching `--scan-history` the script can still take a long time if there are too many environments or experiments.
+This is because we are still calling many `wandb.Api().runs(..., filters)` under the hood.

+No worries though.
+When running with `--scan-history`, we also automatically build a local `sqlite` database to store the metadata of runs.
+Then, you can run `python -m openrlbenchmark.rlops ... --scan-history --offline` to generate the plots without having access to the internet.
+It should considerably speed up the plotting process as well.
+We are still working on improving the offline mode, so please let us know if you encounter any issues.

 ## Currently supported libraries